-A 60 year old woman presented with a slow growing, 2 cm nodule in the left labia majora of the vulva, present for one year, which was biopsied.
-Mammography revealed no significant findings.
+A 60 year old woman presented with a slow growing, 2 cm nodule in the left labium majus of the vulva, present for one year, which was biopsied.
+Clinical and radiologic examination of the breasts revealed no significant findings.

 What is your diagnosis?

-The tumor consists of irregular glands composed of large polygonal cells with well defined cell membranes, abundant eosinophilic cytoplasm, large hyperchromatic nuclei and prominent nucleoli.
+The tumor consists of irregular glands composed of large polygonal cells with abundant eosinophilic cytoplasm, large hyperchromatic nuclei and prominent nucleoli.
 Atypical mitotic figures are noted.
-The tumor cells have a high Ki-67 index (see above), but the cells were negative for GCDFP-15 (not shown).
+The tumor cells have a high Ki67 index (see above), but the cells were negative for GCDFP-15 (not shown).
 ER and PR were not performed.

 Cutaneous vulvar carcinomas are usually squamous cell carcinomas.
 Primary vulvar adenocarcinomas are rare, with a poorly understood histogenesis.
-They are classified into (a) extramammary Paget disease, (b) sweat gland carcinoma, and (c) breast-like adenocarcinoma (Pathol Res Pract 2009;205:131), and are distinguished from adenocarcinoma originating in the Bartholin glands (Rare Tumors 2013;5:e40).
+They are classified into a) mammary-type adenocarcinomas, b) bartholin gland carcinomas, c) extra-mammary Paget disease, (d) carcinomas of sweat gland origin, (e) intestinal-type adenocarcinomas and (f) HPV-related adenocarcinomas (Pathol Res Pract 2009;205:131), WHO classification of Tumours of Female Genital Organs).

 In this case, although ER and PR staining was not done, the absence of GCDFP-15 staining, and the lack of mammary-like glands near the tumor, suggests a sweat gland origin (Am J Dermatopathol 2012;34:773).